Gourmet & Sourvenir

 DSC_1458-thumb-1000x563-6196

-ー A beloved Suwa delicacy, deeply rooted in the region’s history.
-Unajū features tender grilled eel glazed with sweet soy-based sauce, served over warm rice in a lacquered box.
+- A beloved Suwa specialty dish, deeply rooted in the region's history.
+Unajū is a lacquered, multi-tiered box filled with tender, grilled eel coated in a sweet, soy-based sauce and served over warm rice.

-Thanks to Suwa’s location near a freshwater lake, eel dishes have long been part of local cuisine.
+Suwa is located near a freshwater lake, so eel dishes have long been a popular local specialty.

-Rich in flavor yet delicate in texture, this dish is a must-try for food lovers seeking authentic Japanese taste.
+With its rich flavor and delicate texture, this dish is a must-try for food lovers seeking an authentic Japanese taste.

 うなぎ松倉 梅 ①